huandu/facebook/README.md

 ## Out of Scope ##

 1. No OAuth integration.
 This package only provides APIs to parse/verify access token and code generated in OAuth 2.0 authentication process.
-2. No old RESTful API support.
+2. No old RESTful API and FQL support.
 Such APIs are deprecated for years.
 Forget about them.

 ## License ##